aws-samples/awsome-distributed-training/3.test_cases/torchtune/slurm/README.md

 source .env
 ```

-The following environment variable will be on `.env` file.
-Feel free to modify `configure-env-vars.sh` to customize.
+The `.env` file will include the following predefined variables.
+You have the flexibility to modify the `configure-env-vars.sh` script to better suit your project's specific needs:

 ```bash
 cat .env